David Sulzer: Jazz

 Soldier recorded as a multi-instrumentalist with the William Hooker Trio with Sabir Mateen and Roy Campbell, and has performed and recorded with Leroy Jenkins, Henry Threadgill, drummer Tony Williams, Jonas Hellborg, Butch Morris, Jason Hwang, William Parker, Billy Bang, Marshall Allen of the Sun Ra Arkestra, Karl Berger, Teo Macero, Myra Melford, Michael Wolff and Amina Claudine Myers.

 Production

 Soldier co-founded the EEG Records (formerly Mulatta Records) label in 2000, for which he has produced a wide variety of recordings including contemporary flamenco music by Pedro Cortes, Texas singer/ songwriter Vince Bell with Bob Neuwirth, the 30 piece jazz string orchestra Spontaneous River by Jason Hwang, jazz drummer William Hooker, the traditional group Wofa from Guinea with American R&B musicians including Bernie Worrell; the jazz French horn virtuoso John Clark (musician), the New York-Iranian santur virtuoso Alan Kushan and released music by David First, two albums of Fula flute music by Sylvain Leroux with children in Conakry, Guinea, Memphis musician Alex Greene, Ursel Schlicht, and Twink.

+Film

+Soldier arranged multiple film scores with John Cale, including Andy Warhol's films "Eat" and "Kiss", Julian Schnabel's "Basquiat" and Mary Harron's "I Shot Andy Warhol".
+His compositions for violin and piano are the basis for Winsome Brown's film "The Violinist".
+He wrote soundtracks for animations on the TV series Sesame Street and produced and scored an animation of his opera "The Eighth Hour of Amduat" based on the oldest known illustrated book.